Skip to main content

 • Focus: Expert cyber hygiene

-• Practices: Over 110 practices aligned with NIST 800-171 and additional requirements from a subset of NIST SP 800-172 controls
+• Practices: Over 110 practices aligned with NIST 800-171 and additional requirements from a subset of NIST SP 800-172 controls, including advanced monitoring, anomaly detection, and enhanced incident response.

-• Assessment requirements: Government-led assessments are required every three years, with assessments conducted by government officials
+• Assessment requirements: Government-led security assessments are required every three years, with assessments conducted by government officials

 • Who needs it?
 This level is targeted at organizations that handle the most sensitive government information and are part of the DoD’s highest-priority contracts.